In addition to the frequently asked questions outlined below, several departments have compiled their own:

 I'm an instructor.
 What should I do if a student comes to class without a face covering?

-Please remember that face coverings do not have to be a mask—buffs, gaitors, bandannas, and similar face coverings are permitted.
+Please remember that face coverings do not have to be a mask—bandannas and similar face coverings are permitted.

-If students in your class are not in compliance with the face covering protocol, you may politely ask them to leave class until they are able to comply with the protocol.
-You may use your discretion as to whether to ask a student to leave class the first time this issue arises.
+If students in your class are not in compliance with the face covering protocol, politely remind them that they are required to wear a face covering.
+If they are not willing to wear one, you must ask them to leave class until they are able to comply with the protocol.

 If a student indicates they are unable to medically tolerate a face covering, please ask them to contact Student Disability Services at firstname.lastname@example.org.
 Report any chronic concerns regarding students to the Dean of Students office at email@example.com.